Faith: Strength of faith

 This may imply that one can measure faith.
-Willingness to undergo martyrdom indicates a proxy for depth of faith but does not provide an everyday measurement for the average contemporary Christian.
+Willingness to undergo martyrdom indicates a proxy for the depth of faith but does not provide an everyday measurement for the average contemporary Christian.
 Within the Calvinist tradition, the degree of prosperity may serve as an analog of the level of faith.

 Other Christian strands may rely on personal self-evaluation to measure the intensity of an individual's faith, with associated difficulties in calibrating to any scale.
 Solemn affirmations of a creed (a statement of faith) provide Various tribunals of the Inquisition, however, concerned themselves with precisely evaluating the orthodoxy of the faith of those it examined, to acquit or to punish in varying degrees.